Definition of Competition Policy: Government policies to prevent and reduce the abuse of monopoly power.

 1998 Competition Act sought to bring the UK into line with EU competition policy

 The OFT is responsible for investigating suspected abuses of monopoly power and engaging in prohibited practices.
-There are 2 main types of behaviour they investigate:
+There are two main types of behaviour they investigate:

 - Collusive Behaviour